sgtpep/esmy/README.md

 Converts npm packages to native [ES6 modules](http://exploringjs.com/es6/ch_modules.html) which can be imported directly from modern browsers without bundlers and transpilers.

-For example, to install the `react` package as a browser-compatible ES6 module run this command: `npx esmy react`, or: `yarn create esmy react`.
+For example, to install the `react` package as a browser-compatible ES6 module run this command: `npx esmy react`, or: `npm init esmy react`, or: `yarn create esmy react`.
 The file `./es_modules/react.js` will be created.
 Modern browsers can import it like this:

 ```html
 <script type="module">